 Deep Creek Conservation Area

-5,374 total acres.
-This property is jointly owned with the state of Florida.
+A portion of this property is jointly owned with the state of Florida.

-- Hiking, biking and wildlife viewing.
+- Hiking, biking, photography and wildlife viewing.

 - Fishing, boating and paddling opportunities are available on Deep Creek; however, there are no launches located on the property. more info